Honest Chicken COVID-19 Policy

-Potential pinch points and congestion areas such as staircases, walk-in fridges, dry stores etc have been assessed and record on site specific risk assessments.
-If a safe social distance of 1m+ cannot be observed, one person at a time usage has been specified.
+Potential pinch points and congestion such as staircases, walk in fridges, dry stores etc have been assessed and record on site specific risk assessments.
+If a save social distance of 2m cannot be observed, one person at a time usage has been specified.
 This requirement has been clearly marked with signage and floor markings.

-Reducing the movement of non-essential trips has be relayed to all restaurant teams.
+Reducing the movement of non-essential trips has be relayed to all restaurant staff.
 All these activities are to be staggered and based on individual usage.

 Radios & Phones

-If work operations are split over different floors, employees have been provided with radios/phones to communicate and coordinate movements around the restaurant.
-To decrease the chances of employees accidentally bumping into each other.
+If work operations are split over different floors, employees will be provided radios/phones to communicate and coordinate movements around the restaurant.
+To decrease the chances of employees accidentally bumping into each and blind pinch points.

 External video conference or conference calls for is the preference for all meetings.
 All meetings are to be verbal to eliminate sharing of pens, paper and equipment.

-If internal meetings are required, they must only be within their work Family Group, with strict 1m+ social distancing between each member.
+If internal meetings are required between the restricted restaurant working group.
+Strict 1m social distancing between each member.
 There is sufficient space in the restaurant to enable such meetings.